 How to Apply

-If eligible, you will complete an enrollment and provide eligibility documentation and get assigned a case manager who will assist with your career and education plans and provide services.
-If deemed ineligible, we will refer you to other programs and services. "
+If eligible, you will complete an enrollment, provide eligibility documentation and get assigned a case manager who will assist with your career and education plans as well as provide services.
+If deemed ineligible, we will refer you to other programs and services.

 - Career pathway counseling provided by Youth Succeed staff

 - Alternative schools service to achieve diploma or GED

 - Financial assistance for 1-2 year career programs and professional certifications